ColinKennedy/vim-textobj-block-party/README.md

 ![](http://pithytees.com/wp-content/uploads/2017/03/mmj-dab-bad-weed-wear-that-design.jpg)

-You'll be `dab`ing all day and night at Block Party!
+You'll be `dab`ing all day and night with Block Party!

 Usage